fupadev/alpine-aws/README.md

 # alpine-aws
-This image is used for deployments that require support for AWS-CLI and ssh.
+This image is used to deploy FuPa projects into the AWS environment.
+It contains a bash and support for node, yarn and python (2 and 3).